-A boiler is a sealed system that contains the combustion of fuel, including coal, oil, natural gas, and wood to heat water.
-Boilers use hot water distributed throughout the building in pipes to provide heat.
+A boiler is a sealed system that contains the combustion of fuel, including coal, oil, natural gas, and liquid propane to heat water.
+Boilers use hot water distributed throughout the building in pipes to provide heat a heat transfer.
 This allows for individual controlled heat to each room, or zoning.

 Older units have a rating of 56%-70% AFUE rating.
 Newer non-condensing units have a 80%-88% AFUE rating.
 Newer condensing units have an 89%-95% AFUE rating.
 Condensing units have a secondary heat exchanger for better efficiency.
 Based on the US National Average for 2017, an 80% AFUE unit would save over $7,500 vs a 60% AFUE over 15 years.
 A 90%+ AFUE unit would save over $10,000 over 15 years.

 Traditional boilers and combination boiler share the same task of heating your home by going through your system to radiators or radiant floor systems where it provides heat to warm the air.
 Traditional boilers heat water in a tank on constantly, ready to provide heated water when needed.
 Combination boilers has no storage tank, it heats the water as needed and can provide hot water for the whole house, one source at a time.
 A combination boiler is great choice for a smaller building, with little need for constant hot water.

 Look for models that are easy to service to save time and money on annual maintenance charges.
 Make sure a certified technician proves annual maintenance to avoid breakdowns and extend the life of the boiler.

 When doing a replacement or refurbishment project, the existing heating design dictates what can and cannot be done.
 New construction or builds offer more freedom in the heating design, but can be more restrictive on building regulations.
 There are 4 different main heat exchangers to choose from.